thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ## Architectural Decisions & Ongoing Work

-### **FINALIZED:** Architectural Decision: Loading Entities for New Offerings
+### Architectural Decision: Loading Entities for New Offerings

 A core business rule is that a supplier can have **multiple, distinct offerings for the same product definition** (e.g., to represent different sizes, colors, or conditions).
-The initial architectural assumption of using a SQL `LEFT JOIN` / `IS NULL` (anti-join) to find "available" products was therefore **incorrect**, as it would filter out a product as soon as the first offering was created, preventing the creation of variants.
+To support this rule, the system follows a context-aware loading pattern for creating new offerings.
+A simple SQL anti-join (`LEFT JOIN` / `IS NULL`) to find "available" products would be logically incorrect, as it would filter out a product as soon as the first offering was created, preventing the creation of variants.

-**The Corrected and Final Architectural Solution:**
-To support this business rule and enable a reusable `OfferingForm`, the system now follows a context-aware loading pattern.
-Instead of using a logically flawed anti-join, the UI's `load` function fetches the complete list of valid parent entities depending on the user's navigation context.
+The architectural solution is a context-aware loading pattern implemented in the UI's `load` function, which fetches the complete list of valid parent entities depending on the user's navigation context.

 1.  **Supplier Context (`/suppliers/.../offerings/new`):**
     *   When a user creates an offering for a specific supplier, the UI must present a choice of all possible products.